Our major efforts right now, in winter 2013-2014, are focused on several related projects.

 Site Location Map detail adapted from USGS (7.5 min. quad.)
 Palmyra & Lebanon PA as modified by Skelly & Loy, Inc. June 2012, Fig. 1, Attach.
 G.

-In the box below is the Executive Summary of the project, taken from a massive, 2.5" thick, map-laden December 2012 report, titled "Chapter 105/Section 404 Environmental Assessment Authorization Application Package, Quittapahilla Creek Nature Park Restoration Project, Annville & South Annville Townships, Lebanon County PA, Prepared for the Quittapahilla Watershed Association by Skelly and Loy, Inc."
+In the box below is the Executive Summary of the project, taken from a massive, map-laden December 2012 report, titled "Chapter 105/Section 404 Environmental Assessment Authorization Application Package, Quittapahilla Creek Nature Park Restoration Project, Annville & South Annville Townships, Lebanon County PA, Prepared for the Quittapahilla Watershed Association by Skelly and Loy, Inc."

 QUITTAPAHILLA CREEK NATURE PARK STREAM RESTORATION PROJECT